jbrockopp/docs/content/administration/server/source.md

   This section contains information on the source component for the Vela server.
 ---

-This component is responsible for integrating with source control management (SCM) providers.
+This component is responsible for integrating with a source control management (SCM) system based off the configuration provided.

+The SCM system is used by Vela for both authentication and authorization of interactions performed within the application.

 ## Configuration